w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-kusama.md

 is probably over-kill.
 - **CPU:** 1 - 2.
 One CPU is okay, but 2 is better.
 Again, this is a performance preference.

-On most cloud service providers, these specs are usually within the $10 - $20 range.
+On most cloud service providers, these specs are usually within the $10 - $20 per month range.

 ### Install Rust

 Once you choose your cloud service provider and set-up your new server, the first thing you will do is install Rust.

 If you have never installed Rust, you should do this first.
 This command will fetch the latest version of Rust and install it.

 ```sh